• Skip to primary navigation

 Crazy House Dalat

-Southwest of the lake you can find the Crazy House, a maze of stairs, hidden passages in a Gaudi meets fairytale style.
+Southwest of the lake you can find the Crazy House, a maze of stairs, and hidden passages in a Gaudi meets fairytale style.

 The entrance fee for the Crazy House is 60.000VND per person.
 It’s open every day of the week, from 8.30 am to 7 pm.